-Impact on Funding / Price Analysis: Maximum amount is \$2,000,000.00 for a term of 48 months.
+Impact on Funding / Price Analysis: Maximum amount is \$2,500,000 for a term of 3 years, with the option to extend up to an additional 2 years via a letter of extension from the Department.
 There is no initial encumbrance.

-Change in Contract from Prior Procurement: None.
+Change in Contract from Prior Procurement: N/A

-Recommendation: (approve as submitted) Recommend approval.
+Recommendation: (approve as submitted) Approve as submitted.